libavg/libavg/sphinxdoc/widget.rst

             :py:const:`True` if the button accepts input.
 If the button is disabled, it shows the :py:attr:`disabledNode`.

+    .. autoclass:: HStretchNode(endsExtent, [src=None, minExtent=-1])

+        A node that stretches its graphics to fill the size given horizontally.
+It is used as base component for scrollbars and buttons.
+The base bitmap is split into three parts: left, center and right.
+The left and right parts are :py:attr:`endsExtent` wide and generated from the corresponding parts of the source bitmap.
+The center part is generated from a one pixel wide slice of the source bitmap and stretched to fill the space left between the left and right parts.

+        :param int endsExtent:

+            Width of the left and right bitmaps in pixels.

+        :param src:

+            Either the name of a bitmap file or a :py:class:`Bitmap` object.
+Used to generate the graphics used.

+        :param int minExtent:

+            Minimum horizontal size.
+The default of -1 uses :py:const:`2*endsExtent+1` as minimum.

+    .. autoclass:: HVStretchNode(endsExtent, [src=None, minExtent=-1])

+        A node that stretches its graphics to fill the size given horizontally and vertically.
+It is used as base component for scrollareas.
+Similar to :py:class:`HStretchNode`, the base bitmap is split and partial bitmaps are extracted.
+Four corner bitmaps of size :py:attr:`endsExtent` stay the same size, four one-pixel-slice bitmaps fill the sides, and a single one-pixel bitmap is used to fill the center area.

+        :param IntPoint endsExtent:

+            Size of the corner bitmaps in pixels.

+        :param src:

+            Either the name of a bitmap file or a :py:class:`Bitmap` object.
+Used to generate the graphics used.

+        :param IntPoint minExtent:

+            Minimum size.
+The default of :py:const:`-1` uses :py:const:`2*endsExtent+1` as minimum.

     .. autoclass:: Keyboard(bgSrc, downSrc, keyDefs, shiftKeyCode, [altGrKeyCode=None, stickyShift=False, feedbackSrc=None])